 4. The Abandoned Hindelbank Castle

-The Abandoned Hindelbank Castle , about 30 km from Bern, is an urbex site that attracts with its medieval history and picturesque ruins.
-Although partially restored, the castle retains sections inaccessible to the public, offering an intriguing exploration for urbex enthusiasts.
+The abandoned Hindelbank Castle , about 30 km from Bern, is an urban exploration site that attracts visitors with its medieval history and picturesque ruins.
+Although partially restored, the castle retains sections inaccessible to the public, offering an intriguing exploration for urban explorers.

 Site Features